 - This Scholarship will be paid monthly via payroll over the academic session.

-Applicants should submit by 05.11.2012 a one page abstract of a proposed thesis plan / research project (with select bibliography) to the Sekretariat, Department of German, by 4pm.
+Applicants should submit by 01.09.2017 an academic CV, transcript of previous degree, plus a one page abstract of a proposed thesis plan / research project (with select bibliography) to the Sekretariat, Department of German, by 4pm.

 Current open calls for research funding in the humanities and social sciences

 - List of current visiting fellowship and collaboration calls

 - Look out for the upcoming ERC Starter and Advanced Grant Calls here

 COST brings together researchers and experts in different countries working on specific topics.
 COST does not fund research itself, but supports networking activities such as meetings, conferences, short term scientific exchanges and outreach activities.
 COST Actions are networks centred around nationally funded research projects in a particular field.
 These are a good starting point for the development of consortia for FP7 projects.
 Proposals should include researchers from a minimum of five COST countries.
 On average, are worth around €100,000 annually over four years.

 European Commission Culture Programme

 The European Commission Education, Audiovisual and Culture Executive Agency has launched calls for proposals under the Culture Programme, the EU’s main funding Programme for cultural activities.

 The Programme has been established ‘to enhance the cultural area shared by Europeans, which is based on a common cultural heritage, through the development of cooperation activities among cultural operators from countries taking part in the Programme, with a view to encouraging the emergence of European citizenship’.